 Research shows the effect of this living arrangement is the same as other kinds of homelessness and may in some cases be worse.
 These children endure chronic stress and uncertainty; many witness violence or are the victims of abuse.
 The effects on the brains of developing children are long-lasting, creating problems at home and at school.
-All forms of childhood homelessness can result in post-traumatic stress disorder and substance abuse in the teen years.
+All forms of

+66 We must count all homeless children to truly understand... childhood homelessness can result in post-traumatic stress disorder and substance abuse in the teen years.
 A devastating cycle emerges: experiencing homelessness as a child is strongly associated with becoming homeless as an adult.